sudojunior/sudojunior.github.io/resources/tycoon-suggestions.md

       | Thunderstorm | `2x    |

       These are rough numbers, adjust as needed.
-      In theory, more rain would oversaturate crops and reduce yield.
+      In theory, more rain would over-saturate crops and reduce yield.

       Weather conditions (as listed by GTA wikia):
       Rain, Sunny/clear, Fog/Mist, Cloudy, Sandstorm, Sunset/sunrise, Snow, Smog